How to Report and Pay Independent Contractor Taxes

 Example of Taxes for an Independent Contractor

-John filed a Schedule C-EZ for her 2018 business tax year.
-John can prove that he drove 250 miles to his client’s workplaces, where he had done the raper jobs he was contracted to do.
-The IRS mileage rate for this year was 0.455 cent per mile.
-250 mile X 0.455 = $86.25 This makes the income to be $18,000-86.25= $17,913,75 This amount will go to the 1040 on line 12 as Business income or loss.
+He filed a Schedule C-EZ for her 2018 business tax year.
+John can prove that he drove 250 miles to his client’s workplaces, where he had made the raper jobs contract.
+The IRS mileage rate for this year was 0.455 cents per mile.
+250 mile X 0.455 = $86.25.
+That makes the income to be $18,000-86.25= $17,913,75.
+That amount will go to 1040 on line 12 as Business income or loss.

-John also has to pay self-employment tax on $17,913,75.
+Later John also has to pay a self-employment tax of $17,913,75.
 John can use the short form Schedule SE.
-The rate for self-employment tax is 15.5%, which makes the total of $2,687.05 that John have to pay.
-The Schedule SE calculation is a little different showing that John owes $2,687.05 (15.3%) for self-employment tax.
+The rate for self-employment tax is 15.5%, which makes a total of $2,687.05 that John has to pay.
+The Schedule SE calculation is different, showing that John owes $2,687.05 (15.3%) for self-employment tax.

 That was only one example of how an independent contractor can manage to pay his or her taxes.
 Everyone can have many different situations.
 Please check with a tax professional or use one of the tax preparation software programs to help you prepare your taxes.